Yash-Bhatnagar/Ensemble-techniques/README.md

 <li>Gradient boosting</li>
 <li>Stacking classifier</li>
 </ol>
-And compare their performance
+  & compare their performance
 </li>
-<li>And find out the best model which can be used in the given scenario</li>
+<li>And to find out the best model which can be used in the given scenario</li>
 </ul>

 <h4>Note: Dataset used in this repository contains DUMMY values and shouldn't be used to draw parallels in real world!</h4>